Leenominai/leenominai/README.md

 ## About Me

 Hi there!
-I'm Aleksandr, an aspiring software developer with a keen interest in Python, Django, Docker, Postman, Git, and GitHub Actions.
+I'm Aleksandr, an aspiring software developer with a keen interest in Python, Django, Docker, PostgreSQL and GitHub Actions.
 My journey as a developer has just begun, and I'm eager to learn and grow in the fields of Backend development and DevOps.
 I'm passionate about building elegant and efficient solutions.

 ## Skills

 - Python
 - Django
 - Docker
+- PostgreSQL
 - Postman
 - Git
 - GitHub Actions
+- pre-commit

 ## Projects